alban-read/M1-MICRO-FORTH/M1MicroForth.md

 | 7      | 14      | h h!             | x x!             |
 |        | 15      |                  | y y!             |

-e.g. h is 7 LOCALS and it contains 14 WLOCALS and 15 WLOCALS also accessible as x and y.
+e.g. h is 7 LOCALS and it overlaps 14 WLOCALS and 15 WLOCALS also the same slot is accessible in 32bit words as x and y.

+### less need for >R R>

+Standard FORTH tends to use >R and R> for an 'extra space' to keep values.
+Since R is also used for control flow, that is a hairy thing to do, using locals is the normal approach in this implementation.

+Just use g! and g instead of >R and R> in common cases.